-As part of the specification change, the completeness of the Ward and Parish code informaiton has been improved.
+As a further enhancement in Epoch 35 the completeness of the Ward and Parish code informaiton has been improved.

 To create a Ward and / or Parish code the OS Boundary Line product is used.
 If an address record falls within a Ward or Parish, the Office for National Statistics Code is allocated to the UPRN and is present in the AddressBase Plus product.

 Please note not all records will have a Parish code as not all addresses are within a Parish.